-In this paper, stochastic production frontier models are estimated with German establishment data to find important determinants of productivity and inefficiency.
+In this paper, stochastic production frontier models are estimated with German establishment data to analyze productivity and inefficiency.
 We are confronted with missing values in our data set, a typical situation in empirical research.
-A closer look to the data reveals 4 % to 15 % of missing values particularly in the most important variables: output, capital and labor.
-Ignoring this would reduce the complete data records available for any multivariate analysis considerably.
-Whereas information from 18447 observations from the panel waves of 2002 and 2003 is collected in principle, only 13969 observations of them can be used when inference is based only on the complete cases.
-Ignoring the missing values would certainly lead to lower precision of the estimates.
-And the question arises whether the remaining data are still representative for the population of interest.
+A closer look at the data reveals 4 % to 15 % of missing values particularly in the most important variables: output, capital and labor.
+Ignoring this would considerably reduce the complete data records available for any multivariate analysis.
+Whereas information from 18,447 observations from the panel waves of 2002 and 2003 is collected in principle, only 13,969 of these observations can be used when inference is based only on the complete cases.
+Ignoring the missing values would certainly lead to the estimates being less precise.
+And the question arises as to whether the remaining data are still representative of the population of interest.
 If not, the resulting test statistics are no longer valid and the resulting estimates may be biased.

 Biases can be expected to occur particularly in the establishment's inefficiency estimates of the stochastic production frontier.
-Because frontier estimates depend on the extreme efficient establishments in the sample and because the inefficiency estimates are derived from the estimation residuals, the latter are extremely sensitive to any kind of misspecification in the model - see e.g. Jensen (2005).
-That is why it is the aim of this paper to demonstrate in an empirical application the dangers of ignoring missing data or the gains of properly imputing them when estimating a stochastic production frontier with establishment data.
+Because frontier estimates depend on the extremely efficient establishments in the sample and because the inefficiency estimates are derived from the estimation residuals, the latter are extremely sensitive to any kind of misspecification in the model - see e.g. Jensen (2005).
+Stochastic production frontiers are regularly used in empirical research, e.g. in Schank (2005) or Schank et al. (2004), but a still typical reaction when confronted with missing values is simply to ignore them, see also Addison et al. (2003).
+However, ignoring missing values is based on strong assumptions about the missing data mechanism, which in general do not hold.
+This paper therefore aims to explore the dangers of ignoring missing data in an empirical application.
+It tries to show the gains of imputation when a sophisticated econometric model is estimated, here a stochastic production frontier with establishment data

 The article is structured as follows.
 In the next section, the data and the response behavior in the panel are described.
-In section 3, the stochastic production frontier model and the selection steps to the analysts's model are presented.
+In section 3, the stochastic production frontier model and the selection steps to the analyst's model are presented.
 In the following section, a short introduction to multiple imputation is provided.
 We describe the imputation process as well as the preparations and transformations of the variables to be used in the imputer's model.
 In the fifth section, the estimation results using the imputed data are given and compared with the results based only on the complete data.
-Finally, section six summarizes the paper.
+Finally, section 6 summarizes the paper.